Tiele people: Chile and Gaoche

-The name "Chile" and "Gaoche" first appear in Chinese records during the campaigns of Former Yan and Dai in 357 and 363 respectively.
+The names "Chile" (敕勒) and "Gaoche" (高車) first appear in Chinese records during the campaigns of Former Yan and Dai in 357 and 363 respectively.
 However, the protagonists were also addressed as "Dingling" in the records of the Southern Dynasties.
 The name Gaoche ("high cart") was a nickname given by the Chinese.

-Book of Jin, compiled by Fang Xuanling et al., listed Chile as the fifth of 19 Southern Xiongnu tribes (種).
-By the time of the Rouran domination, the Gaoche comprised six tribes and twelve clans (姓).
+The Book of Jin, listed Chile as the fifth of 19 Southern Xiongnu tribes.
+By the time of the Rouran domination, the Gaoche comprised six tribes and twelve clans.

-One group known as the Eastern Gaoche (东部高车) probably dwelled from the Onon River to Lake Baikal (巳尼陂).
+One group known as the Eastern Gaoche (东部高车) probably dwelled from the Onon River to Lake Baikal.
 However, their relationship with the rest of the Gaoche and its tribal components is unclear.

 Mythological origin

 The Book of Wei preserved the Gaoche's origin myth.